 measuring crochet plant hanger

-Then, repeat your last row 1 – 4 times until it goes up high enough on the pot for your liking.
-My small one only needed one row here, but one of my taller ones needed 3.
+Then, repeat your last row 2 – 4 times until it goes up high enough on the pot for your liking.
+My small one only needed two rows here, but my taller ones needed 3, 4 or more.
+You will need to work more rows if you are working with finer yarn and a smaller hook.

 Tie off.

-To add the hanging strings, you will need to cut three lengths of yarn, about 3 feet long (make it way longer than you think).
-Fold each piece of yarn in half, and using the loop end, tie them using a simple lark head knot, spacing them 4 dc sts apart.
+To add the hanging strings, you will need to cut three lengths of yarn, about double the length you like.
+Make it a bit longer than you think so you have space to tie a knot).
+Fold each piece of yarn in half, and using the loop end, tie them using a simple lark head knot through a dc st (not a ch space) spacing them evenly apart.

 free crochet plant hanger made with outdoor yarn